≡ Menu

 If you are writing a resume and cover letter specific to a new teacher, consider reading other posts I wrote about first-year teacher resume writing tips or smokin’ hot hacks for writing a beginning teacher resume with no experience.

 You will want to highlight your key skills, talents, education, work experience, and other pertinent credentials as they apply for the job.
-The skills and abilities you want to draw the reader’s eye should be chosen based on the position of interest when discussing your greatest strength(s), mention qualities that a hiring manager will find relevant and crucial.
+The skills and abilities you want to draw the reader’s eye should be chosen based on the position of interest.
+When discussing your greatest strength(s), mention qualities that a hiring manager will find relevant and crucial.

 If your biggest strength has nothing to do with the job you are applying for, do not waste this precious space on it.
 Change your cover letter to fit each resume accordingly.